 Even in the short history of the Wedgwood neighborhood in northeast Seattle, there are some sites which have had multiple different buildings and uses over time.
-One such site is the northwest corner of NE 86th Street on 35th Ave NE, which first took on an identity in 1949 when it became the Morningside Electrical Substation.
+One such site is the northwest corner of NE 86th Street on 35th Ave NE.
+This corner first took on an identity in 1949 when it became the Morningside Electrical Substation at the back portion of the lot farthest from 35th Ave NE.
+Then from 1949 to 1968 at the front of the lot, there was the M & M Mobil gas station.
+From 1968 to 2013 a modular building brought onto the site, was used by businesses.
+Today the space is vacant, awaiting development as a pocket park.

 Names for the neighborhood

 The Morningside Heights plat (a development with streets and house lots laid out) was the first in the future-Wedgwood area to be advertised and promoted by a real estate company.
-Today the Morningside Heights apartments on the southwest corner of NE 95th Street, built in 1994, are a tribute to the plat name.
+Today the Morningside Heights apartment building on the southwest corner of NE 95th Street, built in 1994, is a tribute to the plat name.

 Another Morningside reference which is not actually located within the Morningside plat, is the former electrical substation site at 8605 35th Ave NE.
 An electrical substation was part of the distribution system which transformed voltage from high to low, providing a step-down as electricity served a local area.

 During the time that Seattle City Light owned the Morningside Substation, they permitted other businesses to have a ground lease to put a building at the front of the lot facing 35th Ave NE.
-The first was a Mobil gas station on the site from 1949 to 1968.
+The first was the M & M Mobil gas station on the site from 1949 to 1968.
+From 1968 to 2013, a modular building on the site served as office space and later, a hair salon.

 The gas station era in Wedgwood